-Working on The Sabbath
+Working of the Sabbath

-By Ed Pilapil Jr.
+Speaker: Dr. Ed Pilapil Jr.

-John 5:10-17 • July 2, 2023 • English Service 10:00 AM
+Written by Dr. Ed Pilapil Jr. • July 2, 2023 • English Service 10:00 AM

 John 5:10-17